Sergei Shamba: October 2004 presidential election

-Minister for Foreign Affairs (second time) and Prime Minister
+Second Ministership for Foreign Affairs and Prime Minister

 On 15 December 2004 Shamba had again been appointed Minister for Foreign affairs by Ardzinba, replacing Igor Akhba.
 The power-sharing agreement between Bagapsh and Khajimba stipulated that the latter could appoint the new Minister for Foreign Affairs, and Khajimba chose to keep Sergei Shamba, despite the fact that Bagapsh long insisted on appointing Natella Akaba.
 Even though Shamba had now joined the government, the social-democratic party stayed in opposition.

 On 20 May 2009 the Social-Democratic Party was one of a number of opposition parties that during a press conference strongly criticised the government's foreign policy.
 The criticism was rejected by Shamba two days later, dismissing it as "biased".

 Despite being considered by some to again be a possible candidate, Shamba did not participate in the December 2009 presidential election.
 The election resulted in a second term for Sergei Bagapsh, and on 13 February 2010, Shamba was appointed prime minister, succeeding Alexander Ankvab, who had become vice president.
 On 26 February Shamba was succeeded as Foreign Minister by his deputy Maxim Gvinjia.